llPRANSHUll/UniRoomMates/README.md

 🏁 Getting Started
 Register: Sign up to create your profile and unlock all features. 📝

 Login: Access your account securely using the credentials you registered with. 🔐

-Explore: Dive into the home page to find potential roommates, join groups, and check out local events! 🎉 🤝 Contribute to UniRoomMatess
+Explore: Dive into the home page to find potential roommates, join groups, and check out local events! 🎉

+🤝 Contribution
 We love contributions!
 Whether it's a bug fix, new feature, or documentation improvement, your help is welcome.
-Check out our CONTRIBUTING.md for more details on how to get involved.
+Please refer to the CONTRIBUTING.md file for more details on how to contribute to this project.
 Let's make UniRoomMatess even better together! 🌟

 📝 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you wish! 📄